coder614/React-01/README.md

 # React-01
 <br>
-This is the my first react website
-This is a multi page website
+This is the my first react website. this is a multi page website
 <br>
 This is my complete 'src' files.
 <br>